Verified compilation of space-efficient reversible circuits: Verification

 \subsubsection{Correctness}

-Below is the main theorem establishing the correctness of $\bcomp$ with respect to the semantics of reversible circuits and Boolean expressions.
-It states that if the variables of $B$, the bits on the ancilla heap and the target are non-overlapping, then the circuit computes the function $i\oplus B$.
+Below is our main theorem establishing the correctness of the function $\bcomp$ with respect to the semantics of reversible circuits and Boolean expressions.
+It states that if the variables of $B$, the bits on the ancilla heap and the target are non-overlapping, and if the ancilla bits are $0$-valued, then the circuit computes the expression $i\oplus B$.